Introduction / History

 There are roughly the same number of Sikhs as there are Jews in the world, but Sikhs are most concentrated in Punjab, their homeland.
 However, you will find smaller numbers of Sikhs all over the world.
 Many of the best Indian restaurants in the West are owned and operated by Sikhs.

-The lives of the Ravidas Chamar, like the lives of all Dalits, are challenging.
-They are excluded from many aspects of Indian life by their Dalit classification.
+The lives of the Ravidas Chamar, like the lives of all low caste communities, are challenging.
+They are excluded from many aspects of Indian life by their low classification.
 The Indian constitution outlaws the caste system, but it still ingrained in the hearts of the Hindus.
 Most Ravidas live in rural villages without the modern blessings of clean water, electricity and indoor plumbing.

 The Ravidas marry within their caste.
 Their own priests lead important life ceremonies since Brahmins will not work with them.
 Families arrange marriages.
 Sons inherit property with most going to the eldest son.
 The newly married Ravidas couple lives with or near the groom's parents.